Cubs vs. Twins Player Props Betting Odds

-Player props can be found for Byron Buxton and Cody Bellinger, among others, when the Minnesota Twins host the Chicago Cubs at Target Field on Saturday at 2:10 PM ET.
+Player prop bet odds for Byron Buxton, Cody Bellinger and others are listed when the Minnesota Twins host the Chicago Cubs at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!